“Fiction is like a spider's web, attached ever so lightly perhaps, but still attached to life at all four corners.” — Virginia Woolf

-The trick for an effective and ethical strategy is to make it a part, but not the sum total, of your content strategy.
-Make the connection with your customers through story, and then revert to facts that confirm your claims.
+The trick for an effective and ethical strategy is to make it apart, but not the sum total, of your content strategy.
+Make the connection with your customers through the story, and then revert to facts that confirm your claims.
 In other words, storify your facts, but leave your dreams of being a sci-fi writer for after-hours.

 Make sure it’s sustainable.

 Story marketing can commit you to a long journey of brand building, so only make promises you can keep — and work with a momentum that won’t leave you gasping for good content at the end of the first epic.

 Storytelling in marketing is about changing the lighting to unearth new information.
 Use your storytelling to convey what your brand can do for others, and to make it personable — because features and spec lists rarely sell products, but stories build connections that last beyond individual products.